microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/v1.0/docs/Microsoft.Graph.DeviceManagement.md

 Get the number of the resource

 ### [Get-MgDeviceManagementDeviceCompliancePolicy](Get-MgDeviceManagementDeviceCompliancePolicy.md)
-Read properties and relationships of the macOSCompliancePolicy object.
+Read properties and relationships of the windows81CompliancePolicy object.

 ### [Get-MgDeviceManagementDeviceCompliancePolicyAssignment](Get-MgDeviceManagementDeviceCompliancePolicyAssignment.md)
 Read properties and relationships of the deviceCompliancePolicyAssignment object.